Covata/delta-sdk-python/docs/quick_start.rst

       pyb install

--  Using Distutils, where `x.y.z` are the version numbers:
+-  Using Distutils, where `x.y.z` is the version number:

    .. code:: bash